HeleneRebelo/Expansion-opportunities-for-a-Spanish-company-in-Brazil/README.md

 ## Challenge
 Preserve the quality and time of services when expanding in a continental market that has great potential.

+## Folder Structure

+/docs: This directory contains the final presentation for the project.

+/images: Contains the generated graphs.

+/src: Inside this folder, you will find the Notebook with the codes.

 ## Approach
 Assess whether Magist meets Eniac's criteria, which are:
 1. Evaluate Magist’s suitability as a partner in the sale of high-quality technological products and accessories;
 2. Analyze the efficiency of Magist's delivery processes;
 3. Assess customer satisfaction levels associated with Magist services

 #### This project was made possible by the collaborative efforts of our team: